 - Participate in a neighborhood swap and exchange your old things for second-hand “new” things.
 Have you checked BUNZ out?

 - Find out more about your closest Repair Cafe

-After re-wiring your grandmother’s ancient stand mixer for the tenth time but it’s got nothing left to give, it may be time to consider a trip to the recycling depot!
-This should be how recycling is thought of, the final “R” and last resort to managing your broken and irreparable items.
+After rewiring your grandmother’s ancient stand mixer for the tenth time but it’s got nothing left to give, it may be time to consider a trip to the recycling depot!
+Recycling is the final “R”, the last resort to managing broken, irreparable items.

 3 easy tips to recycle:

 - Find the closest depot to you on our website! – there are more than 200 depots across BC that accept small appliances and power tools for recycling

 - Donate your clothes.
 The Waste Wizard has a full list of Vancouver locations that accept clothing in any condition for reuse and recycling, search “Clothing & Linens – worn out, ripped, damaged”